-In the past 10 years, CCHI has been relentlessly dedicated to certifying interpreters who work in healthcare and medical settings.
-We are proud to count over 4,000 certificants in our diverse family.
+Since 2009, CCHI has been relentlessly dedicated to certifying interpreters who work in healthcare and medical settings.
+We are proud to count over 4,200 certificants in our diverse family.
 This has been made possible only because of the commitment and dedication of the Commissioners, volunteers, staff, and all stakeholders.
 Thank you!

 October 12, 2019 - Minneapolis, MN

-The Summit will also be available online with live streaming of the plenary sessions and online breakout groups.
+The Summit was also available online with live streaming of the plenary sessions and online breakout groups.
 Around 700 interpreters and other stakeholders participated in the Summit on-site and virtually.

 Summit is accredited for 5.5 CE hours by CCHI

 See what activities took place during the Summit

 We commend and support all professionals who seek certification in more than one specialty!
 We offer special pricing to interpreters who already hold a certification of ATA, RID, BEI, Federal or State courts, state of Washington for medical interpreters, or NBCMI.
 All applicants must sit for and pass CCHI’s certification exams to earn CCHI certification.

 I hereby declare, on oath, that I will interpret accurately and completely to the best of my ability all verbal content, taking into account the cultural and non-verbal context of all messages from all parties involved, without changing their meaning, adding or omitting anything.